Tristan885/postal-iii-mdl-doc/README.md

 According to the description of the flag [STUDIOHDR_FLAGS_SORT_MESHES_BY_DISTANCE](#flags), this seems to be used for sorting translucent meshes by distance or possibly not necessarily by distance, but something along those lines.

 (Not figured out how it works yet, seems to expect some arguments, otherwise it's incomplete if nothing provided.)

-### $helperbone
-Helper bone. **(This may actually be some remnants of old QC commands Valve used in the past.)**

-(Not figured out what it is yet, seems to expect some arguments, otherwise it's incomplete if nothing provided.)